-In this case, equivalent substitute measures are to be implemented, for example, a fire watchman at user's cost.
+In this case, equivalent substitute measures are to be implemented, for example, a fire safety guard at the expense of the perpetrator.
 Because of the open building structure in parts of the site (e.g. entrance areas, congress centres, etc.) or the layout of automatic fire alarms in inaccessible areas, the use of fog machines may also be prohibited in general.